zanuka/leaderport-core-ui/README.md

 The first version of the LeaderPort product will include:

-1. Full-stack TypeScript implementation with Hono, Vue, and React
+1. Full-stack TypeScript implementation with Hono and React
 2. TanStack integration for robust data management
 3. Natural language querying capabilities
 4. Real-time updates via WebSocket